Andy53/ERC.Xdbg/README.md

            Pattern offset: ERC --pattern <offset | o> <search string>
    --Bytearray     |
        Generates a bytearray which is saved to the working directory and displayed in the application log tab.
 A set of hex characters can be provided which will be excluded from the bytearray.
    --Compare       |
        Generates a table with a byte by byte comparison of an area of memory and the bytes from a file.
-Takes a memory from which to start the search and a filepath for the binary file --Assemble      |
+Takes a memory from which to start the search and a filepath for the binary file --Convert       |
+       Converts input from one form to another such as ASCII to hex, Unicode to hex, ASCII to bytes.
+       Valid conversion types:
+           Ascii to Hex = AtoH
+           Unicdoe to Hex = UtoH
+           UTF-7 to Hex = 7toH
+           UTF-8 to Hex = 8toH
+           UTF-32 to Hex = 32toH
+   --Assemble      |
        Takes a collection of assembley instructions and outputs the associated opcodes.
 Takes a boolean of 0 for x32 or 1 for x64 can be used to force the architecture of the opcodes returned, if neither is passed the architecture